madfam-io/plinto/docs/enterprise/IMPLEMENTATION_GAP_ANALYSIS.md

 ## Conclusion

-While Plinto has **excellent enterprise documentation** that positions it well for the Blue Ocean market, the **actual implementation is far from enterprise-ready**.
+While Janua has **excellent enterprise documentation** that positions it well for the Blue Ocean market, the **actual implementation is far from enterprise-ready**.
 The platform currently offers basic authentication functionality suitable for small projects but lacks the robust enterprise features described in the documentation.

 **Critical Gap**: The documentation describes a world-class enterprise identity platform, but the implementation is an MVP with ~15% of the documented features actually built.